So… my time in BFM has come to an end

 In my farewell email to the organization, I said what BFM has is rare – it has built and embedded a family-like culture, we treat and accept each other as our own, the founder himself keeps us updated on the goings of the station (including the numbers), and we think of how to always better the station.

 Although it has been 8 years in operations, the station still acknowledges itself, to an extent, as a start-up.
 And of course with that, has its perks and not, all depending on the individual.

 BFM has given me the space to propose ideas, recommend guests, and provide content — and with this comes full accountability.
 It’s a flat structure after all, and you are own decision-maker and editor to what’s being published on air.

-Though, the work you do is ultimately quite confined to your own belt/ team, i.e. if I get a Breakfast Grille guest, help out with research, the interview will still be done by a Morning Run member.
+Although, the work you do is ultimately quite confined to your own belt/ team, i.e. if I get a Breakfast Grille guest, help out with research (loved coming up with EWI and Hevea’s), the interview will still be done by a Morning Run member.

 That said, I like the fact that we take charge and ownership of our own work, but I feel it’s only helpful if one has had a little prior experience before (in this case, journalism).